Volume 3: Zachary Griffiths, CFA

 Q: What unconventional indicators do you find most valuable when assessing macroeconomic conditions and their impact on investment grade markets?

-A: With the recent tariff volatility we have begun tracking American Association of Railroad (AAR) weekly data, daily TSA throughput data and Port of LA volume data.
-Our goal at this stage is to better understand how much tariff uncertainty is affecting global commerce and how it could waylay what had been a surprisingly resilient US economy.
+A: With the recent tariff volatility, we have begun tracking American Association of Railroad (AAR) weekly data, daily TSA throughput data and Port of LA volume data.
+Our goal at this stage is to better understand how much tariff uncertainty is affecting global commerce and how it could derail what had been a surprisingly resilient US economy.

 Q: How do you approach the challenge of aligning long-term strategic goals with the short-term volatility often seen in macroeconomic environments?